SNEWS2/hop-SNalert-app/snews-dev-tutorial.md

 Once you complete the setup, the account can then be approved by a SNEWS admin.

 ### Request Group Access (if needed)
-After your account has been approved, you will now have be a `SCiMMA Active Collaborator`, which should automatically grant you access to Hopskotch as a `kafkaUser`.
+After your account has been approved, you will now be a `SCiMMA Active Collaborator`, which should automatically grant you access to Hopskotch as a `kafkaUser`.

 If you do not have `kafkaUser` status, you must add yourself to the Hopskotch user group inside COManage:
 * Go to  https://registry.scimma.org/registry/co_groups/index/co:2